LumoSQL/archive-lumodoc/README.md

 The README.md document you are reading is part of the Lumodoc project, not the finished product Lumodoc produces, and it is kept at [https://lumosql.org/src/lumodoc/](https://lumosql.org/src/lumodoc/) .
-The documentation for the Lumodoc project is at [https://lumosql.org/src/docdoc](https://lumosql.org/src/docdoc).
+The documentation for the Lumodoc project is at [https://lumosql.org/src/docdoc](https://lumosql.org/src/docdoc), because it is documentation about documentation.

 ## Version Control and Website